AmazingEcho/WellMap/README.md

 ### <style color="##ff0000">DO NOT</style>

-Do not, under any circumstances, touch any of the jquery or jquery-ui files.
+* Do not, under any circumstances, touch any of the jquery or jquery-ui files.
 That includes external/jquery.
+  * The same goes for Semantics-UI
+  * And gmaps.js stuff
+  * I mean...
+Look, but don't touch...